 Sildenafil Cream, 3.6% has the Potential to Be the First FDA-Approved Product for FSAD

-SAN DIEGO, Sept.
-09, 2019 (GLOBE NEWSWIRE) -- Daré Bioscience, Inc. (NASDAQ:DARE), a leader in women’s health innovation, and Strategic Science & Technologies, LLC (SST), a Cambridge, MA based novel topical drug delivery company, today announced the completion of a content validity study, a non-interventional study integral to initiating the at-home, product dosing portion of the Sildenafil Cream, 3.6% (Sildenafil Cream) Phase 2b program.
-Daré plans to review the findings of the content validity study with the U.S. Food and Drug Administration (FDA) in a Type C meeting and to seek alignment on the patient reported outcome (PRO) instruments to be used to screen eligible patients with Female Sexual Arousal Disorder (FSAD) and to assess the efficacy of Sildenafil Cream in treating FSAD.
+SAN DIEGO, Dec.
+11, 2019 (GLOBE NEWSWIRE) -- Daré Bioscience, Inc. (NASDAQ:DARE), a leader in women’s health innovation, and Strategic Science & Technologies, LLC (SST), a Cambridge, MA based novel topical drug delivery company, today announced the outcome of a Type C meeting with the U.S. Food and Drug Administration (FDA) where alignment was reached on the patient reported outcome (PRO) instruments to be used in a Phase 2b clinical study of Sildenafil Cream, 3.6% (Sildenafil Cream) to screen eligible patients with Female Sexual Arousal Disorder (FSAD) and to assess the efficacy of Sildenafil Cream in treating FSAD.
+The discussions with the FDA followed the completion of a content validity study of the proposed PRO instruments, a non-interventional study integral to initiating the at-home, product dosing portion of the Sildenafil Cream Phase 2b program.

 About Daré Bioscience